 Sparkpost comes equipped with easy-to-understand APIs, an active developer community, and some of the highest delivery rates in the industry.
 This software also includes a host of other email marketing features that make it a true MailChimp alternative, rather than just an escape raft from Mandrill.

 Ease of use will almost always dictate how you feel about a software product.
 Too often, business software sacrifices the user experience in the name of a longer feature list.

 Not ActiveCampaign.
 This system manages offers formidable marketing automation functions and a fully-functional CRM without degrading the user experience.
-You can A/B test emails, set up lead scoring rules, and build automation campaigns without having to contemplate a sabbatical every two weeks.
+With ActiveCampaign, you can A/B test emails, set up lead scoring rules, and build automation campaigns without having to contemplate a sabbatical every two weeks.

-ActiveCampaign’s blend of automation and contact management probably makes it most attractive to B2B organizations, but its functionality and user experience make it attractive to any marketer — regardless of your industry.
+ActiveCampaign’s blend of automation and contact management probably makes it one of the most attractive Mailchimp alternatives for B2B organizations, but its functionality and user experience make it attractive to any marketer — regardless of your industry.

 * * *

-MailChimp is a market leader for a reason, but it’s not flawless.
+MailChimp is a market leader for a reason, but it’s not flawless, so the world of Mailchimp alternatives is necessarily vast.
 The system might not always supply the CRM functionality that a B2B company wants, and there’s a big jump in pricing to access the advanced functions in the pro version.

-Luckily, this software market is filled with viable, even excellent, MailChimp Alternatives.
+Luckily, this software tool market is filled with viable, even excellent, MailChimp alternatives.
 The six products listed are some of the best out there and should serve as a great shortlist for your email marketing software purchase.